brendantpritikin/OOPClassFinalProject/README.md

 9. StudPokerHandTester.java (in repo)
 10. Testing.java (in repo)

-c. - CardGameFinalProject.iml
+c. - .../CardGameFinalProject.iml

-1. place in root folder, as listed above.
+1. place in root folder.

 --------------------------------------------